 “The Admiral (SEAL) has locked down all media projects until further notice”– A SEAL Master chief recently told SOFREP.

 Writing tell all books of this rare nature can come with tempting seven-figure contracts.
 It’s easy to sit back and say this SEAL operator sold out for big money, but before you judge maybe walk a mile in his shoes.
 More on this later.

 Operators have already clearly stated this and at least one DEVGRU operator was quoted in Jack Murphy’s post.

 The New York Times also falsely reported that the SEAL author is retired.
 He did not retire – he honorably separated in 2011 with no retirement benefits, and he has a family.

 Thirteen deployments, over ten years of service, and no retirement benefits.
 Put a seven-figure book deal on the table and you’d have to ask yourself, “what would I do?”

 And who is dangling the carrot for this SEAL author and counting their eggs before they hatch?
 Penguin, the publisher.
 It begs to question whether or not publishers should be held more accountable in the future.

 Most books go through a lengthy legal review regardless of Military approval.
-However, this book received no Military review and it’s impossible for any lawyer to make Operational Security decisions when they aren’t privy to what’s classified on an operation.
+However, this book received no DOD review and it’s impossible for any lawyer to make Operational Security decisions when they aren’t privy to what’s classified on an operation.
 Any legal counsel would need at least a Top Secret clearance and have a need-to-know in order to make this call.